geefr/beatsaber-linux-goodies/QBeat/README.md

 ```

-With any luck you should have a modded copy of Beat Saber now, only one this left to do
+With any luck you should have a modded copy of Beat Saber now
-- Restart Steam
-- Right click Beat Saber -> Properties
-- Check 'Force the use of a specific Steam Play compatibility tool
-- Select the tool called 'Proton BeatSaber'
-- Go have fun

 ## Adding More Mods
 ```